Still in College? HBS 2+2 and Other Deferred MBA Programs May Be For You

 So, should you apply?

 These programs are incredibly competitive.
 If your scores and stats are in range, then we encourage people to apply if it feels like the right program for them.
-Many wonder if an unsuccessful application to a deferred admission program will hurt their future chances, and the answer is definitely no. In fact, reapplying in the future may just signal how strong your interest in a particular program is.
+Many applicants worry that rejection will hurt future chances.
+It will not.
+Reapplying later can actually show strong interest in the program.

 Vantage Point MBA Consultant and former Director of Admission at the University of Chicago’s Booth School of Business Gretchen Athas says, “When the admissions committees see someone who is back ‘at bat’ and with an even stronger profile, it’s viewed very favorably.
 It demonstrates commitment when we can see that someone took an unsuccessful result and turned that into personal and professional growth so they could apply again down the road.”